PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 df_cell.shape  # (992, 95)  this means: 992 agents, 96 tracked variables
 ```

-Cell attributes that carry in all agents the same value, carry no information.
+Cell attributes, that carry in all agents the same value, carry no information.
 Let's filter for variables that carry at least 2 different values.

 ```python